KSP-KOS/KOS/doc/source/structures/gui_widgets/widget.rst

 	:type: :struct:`GUI`
 	:access: Get-only

-	To be useful, all widgets (buttons, labels, textfields, etc) must either be contained inside a :struct:`GUI` widget directly, or be contained inside another :struct:`Widget` which in turn is also contained inside a :struct:`GUI` widget.
+	To be useful, all widgets (buttons, labels, text fields, etc) must either be contained inside a :struct:`GUI` widget directly, or be contained inside another :struct:`Widget` which in turn is also contained inside a :struct:`GUI` widget.
 (Or contained inside